i05nagai/memorandum/language/english_speaking.md

 * legitimize
 * legalize
 * submit
+    * Once source control is in place, you can add a continuous build system that builds the software and runs tests every time code is submitted
 * highlight
     * this talk will highlight key use cases for real time data
 * sext